TiffanyObi/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+the value of charles.homePlanet will be Pluto and the value of charlesFromJupiter.homePlanet will be Jupiter.
+This is because  charlesFromJupiter is a copy of charles. when structs copy structs they do notl affect the values of the original.

 ## Question 5